 Let’s say you work on a team where your job is to decorate venues and create the ambiance outlined in the event brief.
 But you aren’t satisfied with that.
 You want to plan the whole event.

-The simplest and most effective way to expand your role is to ask whomever oversees the whole planning process and ask for more responsibility.
+The simplest and most effective way to expand your role is to ask whoever oversees the whole planning process and ask for more responsibility.
 Ask to play a key role in the planning process of the next small event.
 Choose something easy that you’ll do well to make your team leader comfortable with the idea of letting you handle events on your own.

 Going Forward

-Growing your career isn’t easy but it’s worth the effort.
+Growing your career isn’t easy, but it’s worth the effort.
 If you want to push out of your current role and take on leadership roles, use this advice to take charge and make a name for yourself.